LBHackney-IT/jigsaw-with-ci/README.md

 ## Installation

-You need Node.js and npm installed.
+You need Node.js and yarn installed.

 ```
-npm install
+yarn install
 npm start
 ```

 It will be on `localhost:3000`

+To make the API calls you will need the https://github.com/LBHackney-IT/single-view-api-prototype repo, running on port 3001.